TonyDN98/DevForum/README.md

 ### Real-time Updates
 - Comments are submitted and displayed in real-time using AJAX
 - No page reload required when adding comments
+- Loading indicators provide visual feedback during form submissions:
+  - When creating new topics
+  - When replying to topics
+  - When adding comments
 - Improved user experience with immediate feedback

 ## Security Features